Timo Königsmann

 Timo Königsmann (born 5 April 1997) is a German professional footballer who plays as a goalkeeper for club SV Sandhausen.

-Career

 Königsmann joined 2.
 Bundesliga club SV Sandhausen on 21 October 2022, after regular goalkeepers Patrick Drewes and Benedikt Grawe were sidelined with injury.
 He had previously trialled with the club, and according to goalkeepers coach Daniel Ischdonat, Königsmann had "impressed" during training sessions and fit in well with the team.